IIRF Ranking Logo

 Under the guidance of the Office of International Affairs (OIA), the University of Hyderabad has developed a robust strategy for “Internationalisation” covering the period 2023-2027.
 Currently, the university maintains over 60 signed MoUs, with 15 functional international agreements involving specific student and faculty mobility activities.

-The University of Hyderabad has demonstrated exceptional resilience and growth in student employability, culminating in a record-breaking placement season for 2024-25.
+The University of Hyderabad has demonstrated exceptional resilience and growth in student employment ability, culminating in a record-breaking placement season for 2024-25.
 This success is coordinated by the Placement Guidance Advisory Bureau (PGAB), which facilitates digital recruitment, resume-building workshops, and upskilling programs.

 The 2024-25 season marked a significant milestone, with the highest annual package reaching INR 46 lakhs, secured by an M.Tech IT graduate from the School of Computer and Information Sciences.
 This package more than doubled the previous year's highest offer of INR 17.89 LPA.